8bitmcu/openHASP_HomeKit/README.md

 ## Installation

 1. [Set up openHasp](https://www.openhasp.com/0.6.3/getting-started/) on your device.
 Select material light as your theme.
 2. Copy the content of `pages.jsonl` to your device.
+Edit the devices so they match yours.
 Upload the required background images.
 3. Copy `openhasp_homekit.yaml` to your homeassistant folder.
-Edit and replace all instances of `plate04` to the name of your openhasp device
+Edit and replace all instances of `plate04` to the name of your openhasp device.
+Edit the device references so they match yours.
 4. Edit your `configuration.yaml` and add the following:

 ```